jojozhuang/jojozhuang.github.io/_portfolio/trip-planner.md

 ![newtrip1](/assets/travelnote/newtrip1.png "newtrip1")
 ![newtrip2](/assets/travelnote/newtrip2.png "newtrip2")
 ### 1.2 Me -> My Trips
-Find the new created trip in the 'My Trips' list.
+A list shows all your previous and current trip plans.
 ![trips](/assets/travelnote/trips.png "trips")
-The app provides the ‘Share’ function which enables you to share your trip to others via message, email or Facebook, etc.
+‘Share’ function is available to enable you to share your trip to others via message, email or Facebook, etc.
 ![share](/assets/travelnote/share.png "share")
 ### 1.3 Me -> My Favorites
-You can find the cities which you have added into favorite list previously.
+A list contains the cities which you added into favorite list previously.
 ![favorite](/assets/travelnote/favorite.png "favorite")
 ### 1.4 Me -> My Location
 You can get the exact coordinates of your current location through 'My Location'.
 ![location](/assets/travelnote/location.png "location")
 ## 2. Search
-Search is another main function.
+Search is another main function of this app.
 You are able to search your next destination.
 ### 2.1 Search -> Continent
 ![search](/assets/travelnote/search.png "search")
 ### 2.2 Search -> Continent-> Country